Diane Aidenbaum, violin

 Pascal Savy, electronic music

-Drawing inspiration from classical repertoire and electronic composition and improvisation, violinist Diane Aidenbaum (co-founder of East Dulwich Violin School), cellist Timothée Botbol (Duo Botbol-Klinton) and electronic musician and performer Pascal Savy invite you to a journey through new melodic landscapes in a unique concert melding classical and electronic music.
+Drawing inspiration from classical repertoire and electronic composition and improvisation, violinist Diane Aidenbaum (co-founder of East Dulwich Violin School), cellist Timothée Botbol (Duo Botbol-Klinton) and electronic musician and performer Pascal Savy invite you on a journey through new melodic landscapes in a unique concert melding classical and electronic music.

 Thu 28 Oct | 7.30pm